OpenBCI/Documentation/docs/01GettingStarted/02-Biosensing-Setups/04-ExG-Setup.md

 2. EMG/ECG hardware including [Skintact sticky electrodes](https://shop.openbci.com/collections/frontpage/products/skintact-f301-pediatric-foam-solid-gel-electrodes-30-pack?variant=29467659395) or [IDUN Dryode](https://shop.openbci.com/collections/frontpage/products/idun-dryode-kit)
 and [EMG/ECG Snap Electrode Cables](https://shop.openbci.com/collections/frontpage/products/emg-ecg-snap-electrode-cables?variant=32372786958)
 3. OpenBCI [Cyton Board + Daisy Board](https://shop.openbci.com/collections/frontpage/products/cyton-daisy-biosensing-boards-16-channel?variant=38959256526)
-   and their bluetooth USB dongle
+   and the Cyton bluetooth USB dongle
 4. Computer with [OpenBCI GUI](../../06Software/01-OpenBCISoftware/01-OpenBCI_GUI.md)

 ## Channel requirements

 EEG, EMG, and ECG have different channel requirements.
 The labels for the channels can be found below the pin on the boards.
-Here we call BIAS, AGND, abd SRB the reference channels as they provide reference to the data channels.
+Here we call BIAS, AGND, and SRB the reference channels as they provide reference to the data channels.
 The data channels are N1P-N8P.
-The data streams come from teh data channels.
+The data streams come from the data channels.
 Each channel come with a top and bottom pin
 ![Cyton Channels Layout](../../assets/GettingStartedImages/Cyton_channels_layouts.jpg)

-Here are the reference channels needed for EEG, EMG and ECG respectively.
+Here are the reference channels needed for EEG, EMG, and ECG, respectively.
 * EEG: two reference channels: one SRB, and one BIAS
 * EMG: one reference channel: AGND
 * ECG: one reference channel: BIAS

-, where SRB serves as reference for the EEG channels.
-AGND is simply the common ground in measuring the voltage activity.
-BIAS is used for noise-canceling, it combines the common noise on all channels and subtracts the noise from the data channels.
+, where SRB serves as a reference for the EEG channels.
+AGND is the common ground in measuring the voltage activity.
+BIAS is used for noise-canceling; it combines the common noise on all channels and is subtracted from the data channels.

 ## Hardware setup